TeresaCoimbra/Methods_for_inferring_Streptococcus_thermophilus_TRN/README.md

 - Alignment_statistics: Statistics of the alignment produced with samtools flagstat.
 - Readcount_normalization: readcounts and script used for the normalization step using SARTools.
 - dataset: contains scripts used to obtain the final dataset and data files.
+- TRN: Data and code used to infer the Transcription Regulatory Network using the RTN method.